welcome to the c.h.a.p website

 Advice and Information

-Service Delivery statistics for March 201762 clients were referred to the Advice and Information Service.
-25 clients failed to attend pre-arranged appointments.
-A total financial gain of £9,336.04 was achieved including £3,544.10 of debts written off for our clients.
+Service Delivery statistics for May 201741 clients were referred to the Advice and Information Service.
+16 clients failed to attend pre-arranged appointments.
+A total financial gain of £6,047.89 was achieved for our clients this month.

 For more information on the types of issues that the Money Advice worker can assist with, please click here.